contextgeneric/cgp-patterns/content/use-field-pattern.md

 # The `UseField` Pattern

-In the previous section, we were able to implement context-generic accessor providers like `GetApiUrl` and `GetAuthToken` without directly referencing the concrete context.
+In the previous chapter, we were able to implement context-generic accessor providers like `GetApiUrl` and `UseFields` without directly referencing the concrete context.
 However, the field names, such as `api_url` and `auth_token`, were hardcoded into the provider implementation.
 This means that a concrete context cannot choose different _field names_ for these specific fields unless it manually re-implements the accessors.

 There are various reasons why a context might want to use different names for the field values.
 For instance, two independent accessor providers might choose the same field name for different types, or a context might have multiple similar fields with slightly different names.
 In these cases, it would be beneficial to allow the context to customize the field names instead of having the providers pick fixed field names.